l-gorman/rhomis-student-dashboard-project/README.md

 ## Restoring the database from Mongo Dump

-Alternatively, I have provided you with access to a data "dump".
+I have provided you with access to a data "dump".
 This should allow you to upload all of the data which has been prepared directly into a development version of the database.